homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/app.md

 Author of this manual: [@heldchen](https://github.com/heldchen).
 Tkanks!

+# Panasonic Comfort Cloud app (for Android)

-# Intercept the traffic from the app to the api server.
+## Intercept the traffic from the app to the api server.

 The Android APK is using a <network-security-config> that pins the TLS certificate of the api servers to cirumvent this.